-Baume & Company Limited subsequently became a subsidiary of Time Products Ltd, who also took over Carley & Clemence Ltd., Harris (Jewellery) Ltd., Hirst Brothers & Co.
-Ltd., and J. Weir & Son Ltd. Time Products continued to distribute Longines watches until Longines decided to set up their own UK office.
+Baume & Company Limited subsequently became a subsidiary of Time Products Ltd., who also took over many long established English watch businesses such as Carley & Clemence Ltd., Harris (Jewellery) Ltd., Hirst Brothers & Co.
+Ltd., and J. Weir & Son Ltd. Time Products initially continued to distribute Baume watches, and also Longines watches until Longines decided to set up their own UK office.

 Baume & Co.
-Sponsor's Marks
+Trademarks